cwaldbieser/txcas/docs/glossary.rst

         by providing primary credentials.
 The TGT is then used to request service tickets that a service provider can validate with CAS to prove that the ticket presenter has been authenticated by CAS.

+    TWO FACTOR AUTHENTICATION
+        Authentication based on two independent authentication factors.
+Factors may include something known to a user, something a user has, or something a user is.
+See http://en.wikipedia.org/wiki/Multi-factor_authentication
+        for more information.